miguelpaz/normalista/README.md

 Given the fact that course materials do not require publishing a lot of posts constantly or need to call contents from a database, using [Jekyll with Github Pages](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/), instead of more complex platforms, seems like a great fit for teachers like me and you.

-Plus its free and open source👌🏽.
+Plus it’s free and open source.

 This project is called **normalista** as an homage to the **best teachers** I ever had in Chile who were [Normalista](https://en.wikipedia.org/wiki/Normal_school) teachers.
 They set the bar high, like the teachers [from the photo](http://www.memoriasdelsigloxx.cl/601/w3-article-54181.html).